 When you take just the extract on its own, you are leaving behind a number of the other vitamins and minerals so the benefits can be different.
-Generally speaking, if you are looking for a great all-round general well-being supplement that can deal with mild to moderate joint inflammation or pain, that is anti-viral and high in anti-oxidants, then the turmeric (the whole food) is the best place to start.
+Generally speaking, if you are looking for a great all-round general well-being and best curcumin supplement that can deal with mild to moderate joint inflammation or pain, that is anti-viral and high in anti-oxidants, then the turmeric (the whole food) is the best place to start.
 If you are having to resort to pain medication for a specific inflammatory condition, then the extract may to the best starting point to get the larger amount of curcumin intake.

 Note: Curcumin is not safe for consumption by animals.

 Note: This article is not intended to diagnose, treat, cure, or prevent any disease.
 Results may vary from individual to individual.